ayrbox/summitwealth/src/contents/privacy-cookie-policy.md

 ---
-title: Cookie Policy
+title: Privacy & Cookie Policy
-path: /cookie
+path: /privacy-cookie-policy
 ---

 ### What are cookies?